Basketball is more than a sport; it is a religion in America. The NBA is one of the most followed sports in America and around the world.

 $28,607,524

-"Hoosiers" is an inspiring biographical sports drama that tells the remarkable true story of the Milan High School basketball team, who achieved a historic victory by winning the 1954 state championship.
+"Hoosiers" is a stirring biographical sports drama that captures the incredible journey of the Milan High School basketball team, who defied the odds to claim the 1954 Indiana state championship in a legendary upset.

 Recommended: